seandstewart/bardly/pending/roman/two-noble-kinsmen/uncut.md

 She slipp'd away, and to the city made
 With such a cry and swiftness that, believe me,
 She left me far behind her.
 Three or four
-I saw from far off cross her—one of 'em
+I saw from far off cross her--one of 'em
 I knew to be your brother; where she stay'd,
 And fell, scarce to be got away.
 I left them with her,
 And hither came to tell you. /